FCOO/leaflet-double-scale/README.md

 ## Properties and methods
 	.outerElement //DOM-element that contains the scale.

+	.setMode: function( mode ); //Change between modes ("nautical", "metric" or "both")

-	.onClick( func, context ) //Add click-event to the scale.
+	.onClick( func, context ); //Add click-event to the scale.
 Change style on mouse hover to border and less transparent

 ## Copyright and License
 This plugin is licensed under the [MIT license](https://github.com/FCOO/leaflet-double-scale/LICENSE).